ericlaber/ericlaber.github.io/index.md

 # Welcome to STA 561 Probabilistic Machine Learning

 ## Quick references:
-- Instructor: Eric Laber, eric.laber@duke.edu, laber-labs.com
+* Instructor: Eric Laber, eric.laber@duke.edu, laber-labs.com
-- Office hours:  M-W 10-11AM or by appt, location: zoom
+* Office hours:  M-W 10-11AM or by appt, location: zoom
+* TAs:
+  - Yi Guo (yi.guo1@duke.edu)
-- TA office hours will be set in your lab sections
+* TA office hours will be set in your lab sections

 ## Overview
 The goal of this course is introduce the statsitical underpinnings needed to solve a